rookieCookies/website/blogs/godot-ruined-me/index.md

 For those who may want to check out the source code for the final version of the game [here you go](https://github.com/todaymare/factory-game)

 Maybe there's a conclusion to draw from this story, in any case I hope you enjoyed it.
+And if you did, consider [buying me a cup of coffee](https://ko-fi.com/todaymare)